tsoernes/zed/crates/assistant_tools/src/context_management/memory_tool/description.md

 # Memory Tool

-Archive, load, list, restore, or prune conversation message segments to manage context window usage.
+Archive, load, list, restore, or prune conversation message segments to manage context window usage while maintaining precise awareness of token consumption.

 ## Purpose

 The memory tool provides comprehensive management of conversation context by allowing you to:
-- Archive contiguous ranges of messages to free up context window space
+- Archive contiguous ranges of messages to free up context window space (precise token counts captured at archive time)
 - Load archived content for inspection without modifying the conversation
 - List all memory placeholders in the current conversation
 - Restore archived messages back into the conversation